jdegand/LCOGT-spring-backend/README.md

 ## Thoughts

+- The interview challenge repo was long outdated before I started.
+I used the repo to practice my skills as there are few Java take home tests on Github.
 - Package names are not allowed to use dashes -> 'The original package name 'com.example.LCOGT-spring-backend' is invalid and this project uses 'com.example.LCOGTspringbackend' instead.'
 It is probably best to not use capitals either.
 - H2 console does not automatically create a table (based on your schema) for you anymore - add `spring.jpa.hibernate.ddl-auto=create-drop` in application.properties
 - [JPA query methods](https://docs.spring.io/spring-data/jpa/docs/current/reference/html/#jpa.query-methods) save you a lot of time - many use cases are covered